apify/actor-legacy-phantomjs-crawler/src/README.md

 - Test `customData` works with both string and object
 - Test dot and dollar in cookies!

-- We need curly-language for webhooks, to supplement custom data!!!

 - TODO: Add context.actorRunId and actorTaskId !!!!